FREESCALE009/bm2-cc2541/README.md

 Do take note that the default MAC address of the Bluetooth module was overriden with a custom MAC address on BLE Advertisement code.

-Sample Output from ESP32 Code with BM2 conneced to 12V power supply with adjustable voltage output:
+Sample Output from ESP32 Code with BM2 conneced to 12V power supply with adjustable voltage output.
+Trimmer is set to output 9 Volts.

 BM2 Address: 80 eb cb 01 12 cd   ADC Value: V-1318 X-1151 Y-0231 Z-1991 T-21 -- Voltage : 9.002289